 This project is offering a dedicated online space where those who are looking after or supporting someone else can find support themselves with their own mental health and wellbeing.

-And if it’s tricky to make the group session sometimes, then you can still join in the online community chat and access a range of useful information and wellbeing resources.
+There’s peer support available through the online community chat and you’ll also find a range of useful information and wellbeing resources.